 The best Halloween stores

 In a city where your favorite coffee shops were once button factories, Frank Bee Costumes has been consistently supplying New York with whatever mad make-believe garb its residents have required since 1957.
 Whether you’re in the market for a respectable Hannibal Lecter mask or plan to don a sexy Teenage Mutant Ninja Turtles ensemble, Frank Bee probably has it.
-(It does, after all, stock 10,000 costumes year-round.)
+After all, it does stock 10,000 costumes year-round.

 For the past 15 years, this store has been weirding out 4th Avenue in the East Village with its iconic but creepy clown logo embossed on the overbearing black awning at the entrance.
-For real, though, its selection is stacked—it has every conceivable holiday covered, from Purim to Mardi Gras to (oh yeah) Halloween.
+For real, though, its selection is stacked—it has every conceivable holiday covered, from Purim to Mardi Gras to—yep, you guessed it—Halloween!

 These outfits may give your wallet a pinch—the Unisex Handmande Loin Cloths retail for a cool $55, which is pretty steep for a get-up you could easily mistake for a fancy dinner napkin.
 But if you’re keen on high-quality gear, look no further.
 There’s also an extensive line of in-house makeup, called Abracosmetics, for whenever you want to paint your lips perma-pink.